Tharunkumar01/kagglebook/ch04-model-interface/readme.md

 ### Chapter 4 section on "class and directory structures for competitions": sample code

-This is the sample code for the chapter 4 section on "class and directory structures for competitions".
+This is the sample code for the section in chapter 4 on "class and directory structures for competitions".

-Inputting data from Kaggle competition [Otto Group Product Classification Challenge](https://www.kaggle.com/c/otto-group-product-classification-challenge/), it shows the chain of training and making predictions using xgboost and keras.
+Input data is from the Kaggle competition [Otto Group Product Classification Challenge](https://www.kaggle.com/c/otto-group-product-classification-challenge/).
+The code shows the process of training and making predictions using xgboost and keras.
-Refer to https://github.com/puyokw/kaggle_Otto/ for understanding parameters and modelling method.
+Refer to https://github.com/puyokw/kaggle_Otto/ to understand parameters and modelling method.

 Execute the code using the following steps